Meeresschildkröte, die durch Plastikmüll schwimmt: Mit der neuen EU-Richtlinie gegen Greenwashing sollen solche Bilder seltener werden

 “[A] concept that serves as a basis for companies to integrate social and environmental concerns into their business activities and their interactions with stakeholders on a voluntary basis.”

-Whitepaper: The ESRS at a glance
+Whitepaper: The ESRS at a Glance

 What does ESG mean?